 We have a new line paint that is committed to stand up to BC winters…and we’re not done yet!

-This spring, we’ll start using this environmentally friendly water-based paint that allows for thicker (and thus longer-lasting) application, on sections of key highways around BC.
+In 2017, we started using this environmentally friendly water-based paint that allows for thicker (and thus longer-lasting) application, on sections of key highways around BC.
 In addition to delivering durability, the formulation will be combined with newly designed-for-BC glass beads, which improve light reflection to boost the paint’s visibility.

-The new paint will be specifically applied to sections of on some of our busiest roads including Highway 1, 3, 5, 16 and 97.
+The new paint will be specifically applied to sections of some of our busiest roads including Highway 1, 3, 5, 16 and 97.
 On less-travelled routes that don’t get the wear and tear of winter maintenance, we’ll continue with the paint that we have been using, which performs well on many of our roads.
 The new glass beads will also be used with that paint, in key areas where reflectivity on wet nights is an issue.

 The performance of both paints and paint/bead combinations will be monitored in a variety of areas to ensure the best formulation for different locales.
 At the same time, we’ll keep watching for other paints being developed that can take a pounding and stay bright.